LSU-UE4/UE5-Level-Design/holodeck/README.md

 ##### `Step 17.`\|`UE5LD`| :large_blue_diamond: :small_orange_diamond: :small_blue_diamond: :small_blue_diamond:

 Press the <kbd>Fix to Data</kbd> button to make sure the settings correspond to the resolution of the map provided.
 Then press the <kbd>Import</kbd> button.
+Now you should have a cool looking landscape with a large flat portion in the center that we cna use.

 ![fix data and import map](images/importMap.png)